 Uses of Perkins Funds

-Perkins legislation outlines six required use of funds and suggested activities.
+Perkins legislation requires that each eligible recipient complete a Comprehensive Local Needs Assessment and meet the definitions of Size, Scope and Quality before Perkins funds can be expended.
+The law also outlines six required use of funds and suggested activities.
 Documentation is needed at the local level that justifies the six required use of funds.
 The eligible recipients must meet all six requirements when spending Perkins funds.

 To maintain Career & Technical Education (CTE) programs that meet current occupational needs, CTE educators rely heavily on advice from business and industry.

 An Advisory Committee is a group of persons made up of employers, parents, students, teachers, and school administrators.
 These groups should advice schools on items such as curriculum, equipment, and student work-based learning.